ekeilty17/ekeilty17.github.io/_posts/2024-01-05-guass-proof-of-the-constructibilty-of-the-heptadecagon.md

 {% endtikz %}
 </center>

 These may seem like they came out of nowhere, but I assure you there are deep, deep mathematics behind them.
-Unfortunately, too much for me to cover in this already long post.
+Unfortunately, it's too much for me to cover in this already long post.
 I am planning on making a follow-up post.
 For further reading, I recommend studying <a href="https://nrich.maths.org/1422" target="_blank">Galois theory</a> and then reading <a href="https://people.reed.edu/~jerry/332/30kummer.pdf" target="_blank">this</a>.

 <br>